nunquen/backbase_test/steps.md

         - priority: only positive numbers - unique field

     - Logic:
-        - App will get the enabled provider with the lowest priority
+        - App will get the enabled provider with the lowest priority -> Improvement
+        - Link CurrencyExchangeRate with provider for future audit purpose (in case of discovering bad data)

 - ADMIN
     - Implement CONVERTER view: it could be possible to set a source currency and multiple target currencies.